MattBaggott24/gulp-core/notes.md

 npm install

 GULP TASKS:::
-default - processes nunjucks
+default - enables browserSync and pipes files
-buildSass - builds Sass

 NUNJUCKS:::
 include - injects the file into the spot in the file extends - pulls the whole nunjucks file into the page block - rewrites the content of the block from the template

+comments dont do anything

 BROWSERSYNC:::
 browser-sync start --server "dist" --files "dist"